 If there was a way to book into a Walt Disney World Resort, Disneyland Hotel or even Aulani, Disney’s highly rated Hawaiian resort for much less than the website price, would you do it?
-Many Traveling Moms have already taken advantage of the lesser known Disney planning tactic of renting Disney Vacation Club Points.
+Of course you would!
+That’s what happens when you rent Disney Vacation Club points.
 Read on to find out the risks and rewards that await you when planning your Disney vacation this way.

 Disclosure: This post contains affiliate links.
 If you click through and buy, TravelingMom will get a small commission at no additional charge to you.

 How Do You Rent Disney Vacation Club Points?

 I get it.
 You’re not ready to commit to buying a Disney Vacation Club membership but you want the bada bing bada wow factor of staying in a Disney Vacation Club property.
 You can totally do that!